 The School of Business Administration is offering the following courses in AFRICA!
+If you're interested, fill out this form

 If you are interested in disassembling/assembling a computer, creating networking components work, basic electronics and understanding how servers work, then this class is for you!
 Not only will you be tinkering around with electronics and software, but you will get a chance to apply your new found skill.
 You will get to set up a fully functional computer lab in AFRICA!
 That's right - Africa!
 You will work with Kendu Adventist Hostpital and Ruby Kraft Primary School in Kenya.
 Plus, you will be able to tour and be emersed in the culture and wildlife that Kenya is famous for.